Research-as-a-Code/Research_as_a_Code/memories/UDR_ERROR_ANALYZE_COST_BENEFIT.md

 ## Why This Happened

 ### 1. Misleading Plan
 The planner suggested a step called "Cost-Benefit Analysis", which implied there should be a tool for it.
-The UDF compiler then tried to match this conceptual step to a non-existent function.
+The UDR compiler then tried to match this conceptual step to a non-existent function.

 ### 2. LLM Instruction Following
-The UDF compiler LLM saw:
+The UDR compiler LLM saw:
 - Plan mentions: "Perform a cost-benefit analysis"
 - Plan step5: "Cost-Benefit Analysis"
 - LLM assumed: There must be a function for this